Echo360 provides multiple public APIs for programmatic access to the system:

-- Capture & Device API - Used to communicate with capture devices, including the SCHD, the Echo360 PRO, the Echo360 POD as well as Classroom Capture or Universal Capture: Classroom mode installations where necessary.
+- Capture API - Used to communicate with capture devices, including the Echo360 Pro, the Echo360 Pod, the legacy SCHD as well as Universal Capture: Classroom installations where necessary.

 The current Capture API is version 3.0.2 The Echo360 Capture API Reference Guide is available in PDF form for download and use.
 If this link does not work, use the attachments link at the bottom of this page.

 - Echo360 API - Used to communicate programmatically with the Echo360 active learning platform, providing the ability to retrieve, create, update, and delete objects such as courses, sections, and schedules.

 - Reporting API - The reporting API provides self-service, programmatic access to data that Echo360 has recorded about activity on the platform.
 This includes data on video views, classroom interaction such as questions and polls, and user engagement.
 The data included some reports that can be customized, such as limiting the results over a specific time range.
 The output format can also be specified.
 See Echo360 Reporting API for more information.

 - Capture Intake API - The capture intake API provides users the ability to programmatically upload media directly into Echo360.
 See Echo360 Capture Intake API for more information.